tomduck/pandoc-tablenos/test/test.md

 ****

-Similarly, a table with empty attributes should not be numbered, but is for tex/pdf (a bug).
+An unnumbered table with empty attributes:

 X Y
 - -